github4touchdouble/nnet-enzyme/README.md

 2. **Run configuration:**
 > [!IMPORTANT]
-> Without verifying tge aspects below, you won't be able to run the *nnet-enzyme* properly.
+> Without following the run config instructions as denoted below, you won't be able to run *nnet-enzyme*.

    > **WIP**
 3. **Classification Pipelines:**